yongchao98/CodeSteer-v1.0/README.md

 ## Train Models

 ### Create test samples
 The synthesized test samples for 37 tasks are in [dataset_gather](https://github.com/yongchao98/CodeSteer-v1.0/tree/main/dataset_gather) dictionary.
+You can also synthezise the samples by yourself with tunable complexities with scripts in [create_dataset](https://github.com/yongchao98/CodeSteer-v1.0/tree/main/create_dataset).

 On the [Gym-Sokoban](https://github.com/mpSchrader/gym-sokoban) task, We create 10k first-round-observation data for training and run for <=1 epoch.
 ```bash